$41.38 Million in Sales Expected for BlackRock TCP Capital Corp. (NASDAQ:TCPC) This Quarter

-Analysts predict that BlackRock TCP Capital Corp.
-(NASDAQ:TCPC) will announce $41.38 million in sales for the current quarter, according to Zacks.
-Two analysts have issued estimates for BlackRock TCP Capital’s earnings.
+Wall Street analysts expect that BlackRock TCP Capital Corp.
+(NASDAQ:TCPC) will announce $41.38 million in sales for the current fiscal quarter, according to Zacks.
+Two analysts have provided estimates for BlackRock TCP Capital’s earnings.
 The highest sales estimate is $41.67 million and the lowest is $41.08 million.
-BlackRock TCP Capital posted sales of $42.89 million during the same quarter last year, which would indicate a negative year-over-year growth rate of 3.5%.
-The business is scheduled to announce its next quarterly earnings report on Thursday, February 24th.
+BlackRock TCP Capital reported sales of $42.89 million in the same quarter last year, which indicates a negative year-over-year growth rate of 3.5%.
+The business is expected to announce its next quarterly earnings report on Thursday, February 24th.

 According to Zacks, analysts expect that BlackRock TCP Capital will report full year sales of $166.90 million for the current financial year, with estimates ranging from $166.60 million to $167.20 million.
-For the next fiscal year, analysts anticipate that the company will report sales of $168.13 million, with estimates ranging from $167.31 million to $168.95 million.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research analysts that follow BlackRock TCP Capital.
+For the next financial year, analysts expect that the company will report sales of $168.13 million, with estimates ranging from $167.31 million to $168.95 million.
+Zacks’ sales averages are a mean average based on a survey of research firms that follow BlackRock TCP Capital.

-BlackRock TCP Capital (NASDAQ:TCPC) last released its quarterly earnings data on Tuesday, November 2nd.
-The investment management company reported $0.32 EPS for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.32.
-The business had revenue of $42.72 million for the quarter, compared to the consensus estimate of $43.09 million.
+BlackRock TCP Capital (NASDAQ:TCPC) last posted its earnings results on Tuesday, November 2nd.
+The investment management company reported $0.32 EPS for the quarter, hitting analysts’ consensus estimates of $0.32.
+The firm had revenue of $42.72 million during the quarter, compared to analysts’ expectations of $43.09 million.
 BlackRock TCP Capital had a net margin of 88.59% and a return on equity of 9.41%.
-During the same period in the prior year, the firm earned $0.35 earnings per share.
+During the same quarter in the prior year, the business earned $0.35 earnings per share.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, December 31st.
-Investors of record on Friday, December 17th will be given a $0.30 dividend.
-This represents a $1.20 annualized dividend and a dividend yield of 8.67%.
-The ex-dividend date is Thursday, December 16th.
-BlackRock TCP Capital’s dividend payout ratio (DPR) is 46.51%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, December 31st.
+Stockholders of record on Friday, December 17th will be given a dividend of $0.30 per share.
+This represents a $1.20 annualized dividend and a dividend yield of 9.10%.
+The ex-dividend date of this dividend is Thursday, December 16th.
+BlackRock TCP Capital’s dividend payout ratio is 46.51%.

-In related news, Director Andrea Petro acquired 2,300 shares of the firm’s stock in a transaction that occurred on Wednesday, November 10th.
-The shares were bought at an average cost of $14.06 per share, for a total transaction of $32,338.00.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Rajneesh Vig acquired 7,500 shares of the firm’s stock in a transaction that occurred on Wednesday, December 1st.
-The stock was bought at an average price of $13.38 per share, for a total transaction of $100,350.00.
+In other BlackRock TCP Capital news, CEO Rajneesh Vig purchased 7,500 shares of BlackRock TCP Capital stock in a transaction that occurred on Wednesday, December 1st.
+The stock was acquired at an average price of $13.38 per share, with a total value of $100,350.00.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, Director Andrea Petro acquired 2,300 shares of the stock in a transaction that occurred on Wednesday, November 10th.
+The stock was purchased at an average price of $14.06 per share, for a total transaction of $32,338.00.
 The disclosure for this purchase can be found here.
-Over the last 90 days, insiders purchased 10,200 shares of company stock worth $138,088.
-0.71% of the stock is owned by company insiders.
+Insiders bought 10,200 shares of company stock valued at $138,088 in the last quarter.
+Corporate insiders own 0.71% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Invesco Ltd. grew its position in BlackRock TCP Capital by 1.0% during the third quarter.
-Invesco Ltd. now owns 1,038,832 shares of the investment management company’s stock valued at $14,097,000 after acquiring an additional 9,961 shares during the last quarter.
-Bank of America Corp DE grew its position in BlackRock TCP Capital by 0.4% during the second quarter.
-Bank of America Corp DE now owns 536,872 shares of the investment management company’s stock valued at $7,420,000 after acquiring an additional 1,998 shares during the last quarter.
-Confluence Investment Management LLC grew its position in BlackRock TCP Capital by 0.4% during the third quarter.
-Confluence Investment Management LLC now owns 414,328 shares of the investment management company’s stock valued at $5,622,000 after acquiring an additional 1,824 shares during the last quarter.
-First Trust Advisors LP bought a new position in BlackRock TCP Capital during the second quarter valued at approximately $4,586,000.
-Finally, Hennion & Walsh Asset Management Inc. grew its position in BlackRock TCP Capital by 8.7% during the third quarter.
-Hennion & Walsh Asset Management Inc. now owns 268,006 shares of the investment management company’s stock valued at $3,637,000 after acquiring an additional 21,500 shares during the last quarter.
-Institutional investors and hedge funds own 27.61% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of TCPC.
+FNY Investment Advisers LLC purchased a new stake in shares of BlackRock TCP Capital in the third quarter valued at approximately $27,000.
+Sculati Wealth Management LLC acquired a new stake in shares of BlackRock TCP Capital during the second quarter worth about $36,000.
+Bogart Wealth LLC grew its holdings in shares of BlackRock TCP Capital by 401.5% during the third quarter.
+Bogart Wealth LLC now owns 2,999 shares of the investment management company’s stock worth $41,000 after buying an additional 2,401 shares during the last quarter.
+Wealthspire Advisors LLC purchased a new stake in BlackRock TCP Capital in the 3rd quarter valued at approximately $136,000.
+Finally, Marshall Wace North America L.P. acquired a new stake in shares of BlackRock TCP Capital during the 2nd quarter valued at approximately $148,000.
+Hedge funds and other institutional investors own 27.61% of the company’s stock.

 About BlackRock TCP Capital